Discrimination Against Women in the Workplace: Everything You Need to Know

 Pregnancy Discrimination Act (PDA).
 The PDA, a part of Title VII, prohibits discrimination on the basis of pregnancy, childbirth, or related medical conditions.

 Family and Medical Leave Act (FMLA).
 The FMLA prohibits discrimination against pregnant women and parents as well as employees with serious health conditions.
-In 2008, two new types of FMLA leave were created, which gives job-protected leave for family of the armed services members.
+In 2008, two new types of FMLA leave were created, which gives job-protected leave for family of the members of the armed services.

 Workplace Discrimination: Promotions